aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!-- keywords -->
 <!--
-    keywords is used for easily searching in a search engine -->
+    keywords is used for easily searching in a search engine.
+-->
 <meta name="keywords" content="aleen42,personalwiki">
 ```